Schedule changes arranged and confirmed

-Ashley Obrest assumed control of the Boston College softball program for the 2012 season and enters her third year as head coach of the Eagles.
+Ashley Obrest assumed control of the Boston College softball program for the 2012 season and enters her fourth year as head coach of the Eagles.

 The Eagles had a 14-38 record under Obrest in 2013 and were led offensively by Tory Speer, who was named captain for the 2014 season along with Nicole D'Argento and Alana DiMaso.
 Speer hit 15 homeruns to set a single-season Boston College record and earned second-team All-ACC Honors.